Heroes23/Heroes23/README.md

 I build scalable AI infrastructure using Python and SQL, and leverage Rust and Go for high-performance backend and distributed system components.
 I am especially interested in AI-native systems that integrate data, memory, and reasoning into cohesive autonomous agents.

-My focus is on advancing AI engineering through agentic systems, LLM infrastructure, and autonomous data-driven applications in insurance.
+My focus is on advancing AI engineering through agentic systems, LLM infrastructure, quantum mechanics/computing, and autonomous data-driven applications in insurance.

 I am also a problem solver and a team player who is always looking for ways to improve and optimize the data and ai process.
 I am looking to join any team and to make the most out of their data.